I Haven’t Filed Taxes in 3 Years. What Do I Do?

 To check if you missed a filing deadline, you can:

-- Request a Transcript from the IRS: Contact the IRS to request a transcript of your tax return.
-This document will show which years you have filed and which you have not.
+• Request a Transcript from the IRS: Contact the IRS to request an IRS transcript.
+This document can help you confirm which years were filed and identify any missing tax returns.

-- Use the IRS Online Tool: The IRS offers an online tool that allows you to check your filing status.
+• Use the IRS Online Tool: Use the IRS Get Transcript portal to check your filing history and review wage and income information.
 This can be a quick way to see if you have any unfiled tax returns.

 If you find that you missed a filing deadline, it’s crucial to take action immediately to avoid further penalties and consequences.